U.S. Relations With Niger

 U.S. Assistance to Niger

-U.S. foreign assistance to Niger plays a critical role in preserving stability in a country vulnerable to political volatility, and food insecurity and regional instability.
-U.S. assistance seeks to continue to improve food security, strengthen reproductive health and maternal and child health services, support productive agricultural enterprises, promote democracy and good governance, support prison and judicial reform, and strengthen military education and training.
-Niger is one of six countries participating in President Obama’s Security Governance Initiative (SGI).
+U.S. foreign assistance to Niger plays a critical role in preserving stability in a country vulnerable to political volatility, terrorism and the spread of violent extremism, food insecurity, and regional instability.
+U.S. assistance seeks to continue to improve food security, build counterterrorism and peacekeeping capacity, sustain security sector reform, strengthen reproductive health and maternal and child health services, support productive agricultural enterprises, promote democracy and good governance, support prison and criminal justice sector reform, and strengthen security sector education and training.
+A $437 million Millennium Challenge Corporation compact, entered into force in January 2018, will strengthen Niger’s agricultural sector by improving water availability, roads, and market access.
+Niger is one of six countries participating in the Security Governance Initiative and has been identified as a Counterterrorism Partnership Fund partner nation.

 Bilateral Economic Relations

 Niger is one of the poorest countries in the world.
 Its largely agrarian and subsistence-based economy is frequently disrupted by extended droughts common to the Sahel region of Africa.
 U.S. exports to Niger include rice, vehicles, food-preparation goods, machinery, and fats and oils.
-Primary imports from Niger to the United States include uranium.
 Niger is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The United States has a trade and investment framework agreement with the Economic Community of West Africa (ECOWAS), of which Niger is a member.
 Niger has signed a bilateral investment agreement with the United States.

 Niger's Membership in International Organizations